The US beef industry is at the doorstep of a transformative opportunity to address the growing demand for a sustainable

 A branding premium will be available as a result of Bion’s sustainable branding capability, and we have assumed, as described above, that 100% of this premium flows to the SPV.
 We have estimated this premium at 10% of the carcass value.
 We have chosen a conservative figure to account for the fact that there is presently no national at-scale sustainable branding in the livestock industry.

 The organic scenario takes credit for the increased revenue for having animals that have been fed and raised according to strict organic guidelines.
 We have estimated this premium at 50% for purposes of the proforma, and we have again assumed 100% of this premium flows to the SPV.
 As a point of reference, we note that grass-fed organic beef presently commands at least a 40% to 50% premium over conventional grain-fed beef.

-No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the value of residual processed manure solids containing irons, minerals, nutrients and salts, because the market value of this material can vary widely by region.
+No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the value of residual processed manure solids containing irons, minerals, nutrients, and salts, because the market value of this material can vary widely by region.
 Further, no credit is taken with respect to the impact of probable Investment Tax Credits (related to biogas production) on CAPEX or any other government (federal, state or local) incentives/grants.

-Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be 123% and 185% for the conventional and organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
-Capital is fully returned within three years in the conventional scenario and in less than two years in the organic scenario.
+Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be approximately 138% and 266% for the Sustainable and Sustainable+Organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
+Capital is fully returned in less than three years in the Sustainable scenario and in less than two years in Sustainable+Organic.

-A further analysis was prepared to examine the financial performance of staging 15,000 head modules, both conventional and organic, over time as follows:
+A further analysis was prepared to examine the financial performance of staging ten 15,000 head modules, both conventional (70%) and organic (30%), over time as follows: